awinogrodzki/recontainer/README.md

 $ npm install recontainer
 ```

-*Please note, that types are included, so there is no need to install @types/recontainer package*
+*Please note that types are included, thus there is no need to install @types/recontainer package*

 ### Requirements